Integrating Brain-Computer Interface and Neuromorphic Computing for Human Digital Twins: Spiking Neural Network Enhanced Bio-HDT

 \subsection{Spiking Neural Network}

 SNN is a bio-inspired neuromorphic computing model that closely mimics the way of human brain processes information.
-Different from traditional neural networks (i.e., ANNs) that process information continuously and require constant computational activity, SNNs leverage discrete spikes of electrical activity to transmit information between neurons, more accurately reflecting the communication process of biological neurons~\cite{9543525,10636728}.
+Different from traditional neural networks (i.e., ANNs) that process information continuously and require constant computational activity, SNNs leverage discrete spikes of electrical activity to transmit information between neurons, more accurately reflecting the communication process of biological neurons~\cite{9543525}.
 In the context of the Bio-HDT framework and the human-centric Metaverse, SNNs offer significant advantages due to their ability to process information based on the timing and frequency of spikes, closely mirroring the brain's natural information processing mechanisms.
 These capabilities enables SNNs particularly adept at interpreting rapidly fluctuating brain signals and recognizing dynamic, time-based patterns that traditional models often overlook.
 As illustrated in the step (2) of Fig.~\ref{fig:Bio-HDT}, extracted brain signals are first fed into a brain-like SNN model.
 This model learns to process and efficiently encode brain activity into multiple spikes, enhancing the real-time responsiveness and accuracy in user states analysis and personalized service delivery.
 Importantly, the event-driven nature of SNNs, i.e., activating only during specific spike events, significantly reduces energy consumption and computational overhead, enabling SNNs ideally suited for power-sensitive devices such as HMDs and sensors within the Bio-HDT framework \textbf{(for Q2)}.
-More technical details of SNN can be found in~\cite{10636728,shang2025energy}.
+More technical details of SNN can be found in~\cite{shang2025energy}.

+In addition to efficiently processing brain signals, the flexibility of the proposed neuromorphic architecture allows it to be seamlessly extended to other data domains beyond BCI, including physiological, behavioral, and environmental modalities.
+By converting these diverse inputs into a unified spike-based representation, the SNN model can efficiently learn subtle temporal dynamics across heterogeneous data sources.
+This generalization enriches the Bio-HDT framework with more comprehensive human-state information and paves the way for multimodal HDT systems in future B5G/6G networks.